Cream Cheese Cupcakes

-Tastes like your favourite childhood cupcake, this recipe makes soft vanilla cupcakes with a delicious and sweet creem cheese frosting.
+This recipe makes soft vanilla cupcakes with a delicious and sweet creem cheese frosting.
+Get your piping bags ready!

 This recipe makes 15 vanilla cupcakes with cream cheese frosting and I promise you it is very easy to make!
 The cake is super soft and puffy, and the cream cheese is almost like ice cream!
 Do check out the tips below to make sure you have your ingredients ready before starting off with the recipe.